• Contact

 It will force you to move your feet rather than your lens and I think this is a good thing!

-2. Focus on a skill when you take pictures
+2. Focus on a skill

 If there is something you want to get better out, schedule a time to get out with your camera and only focus on working on that particular skill.